“Penn AC Gold changed my life… Go there to become a rower, to learn how to row and live well.” Ben Chuter, Penn AC Gold 2010

 Final regatta will be the US Rowing Club Nationals on the Cooper River in Camden, NJ.

 Penn AC Gold is a competitive and intensive summer rowing program for high school athletes operating out of Penn AC Rowing Association in Philadelphia, PA.
-Penn AC Gold educates and prepares athletes to handle all aspects of rowing necessary for top-level competition:
+We strive to educate and prepare athletes to handle all aspects of rowing necessary for top-level competition:

 - Strength and Conditioning